If you’re looking for somewhere to see turtles in Gran Canaria then you’re in the right place.

 Tufia

-Another place where you can swim with turtles in Gran Canaria is at Tufia, a quiet Spanish village located on the eastern side of the island.
+Tufia is a quiet Spanish village located on the eastern side of the island.
+I went to Tufia for the first time recently and loved it.

-This scenic beach features black sand and a beautiful backdrop of whitewashed houses.
+In Tufia, you’ll find a scenic beach that features black sand and a beautiful backdrop of whitewashed houses.

 Tufia is one of the best diving sites on the island as it is home to a wide variety of marine life.
 Expect to see flatfish, lizard fish, sting rays and the occasional turtle too.

-The best place to go diving here is on the right side of the beach as the marine life is more varied compared with the left side.
+I found that the best place to go diving here was on the right side of the beach as the marine life is more varied compared with the left side.

 The dive site itself was created by a volcanic eruption which created various caves and structures underwater that provide a good habitat for marine animals.